 My primary research interests concern various topics in Feminist Philosophy.
 Some of my work has been in feminist approaches to epistemology and philosophical methods, particularly the intersection of feminist philosophy and analytic philosophy.
-Other papers have been on moral or social topics such as pornography, abortion, feminist analyses of sexuality, etc. More recently I have been writing on various facets of intersectional frameworks, including their specific impact on philosophy.
+Other papers have been on moral or social topics such as pornography, abortion, feminist analyses of sexuality, etc. Recently I have been writing on various facets of intersectional frameworks, including their specific impact on philosophy.

 The second edition of my anthology, co-edited with Marilyn Pearsall, was published by Routledge in 1996: Women, Knowledge, and Reality: Explorations in Feminist Philosophy.